hungptit/sbutils/README.md

 * **mdiff**: Find files that have modified in a given sandbox.

-* **mcopydiff**: Copy all changes that we have made in a given sandbox to a new sandbox.
+* **mcopydiff**: Copy/backup all changes that we have made in a given folders to new folders.

 # Installation #